 27

 According to Ayurveda, we have access to six different tastes in our food, drinks, and herbal medicine.
 These tastes include Sweet, Sour, Salty, Pungent (spicy), Bitter, and Astringent.
-It is vital for our health that we get a balance of each taste in our daily diet and specifically each meal. ... read more →
+It is vital for our health that we get a balance of each taste in our daily diet, and specifically in each... read more →